 What Is Company Culture?
 (Plus 10 Expert Tips for Improvement)

-Despite rising levels of employee engagement before 2020, just 1 in 5 workers say they're engaged at work today, according to Gallup's State of the Global Workplace report.
+Despite rising levels of employee engagement before 2020, just 23% of workers say they're engaged at work in 2024, according to Gallup's State of the Global Workplace report.

-Building a strong culture at work is one of many solutions HR professionals will need to help reverse this downturn.
+Building a strong culture within an organization is one of many solutions HR professionals will need to help reverse this downturn.
 If you want to take your culture from good to great—or if you need to fix a broken culture—we have ten simple tips to help get you there.

 Wondering what employees really think about your company culture?
-With accurate, reliable employee surveys in BambooHR®, you'll gain the insight you need to prevent burnout, improve morale, and stop premature turnover in its tracks.
-Learn more with a free demo today!
+With accurate, reliable employee surveys in BambooHR®, you'll gain the insights you need to prevent burnout, improve morale, and stop premature turnover in its tracks.

 What Is Company Culture?